osamaalsahafi/EE463-Lab/README.md

 # EE463-Lab
-This repo created to upload the lab assignments in EE463 operating system
+This repo created to upload the lab assignments in EE463 operating system course.